Ganon's Castle Walkthrough

 - The Golden Gauntlets are required to dispel the Fire and Light Barriers.

-Until the Shadow Barrier Is Dispelled
+Dispel the Shadow Barrier

 Enter the Northeast Room of the Great Hall